tghosgor/threadpool11/README.md

 Here is a result of OpenMP demo found in the tree.
 > Your machine's hardware concurrency is 8

-> threadpool11 execution took 16953 milliseconds.
+> threadpool11 execution took 6721 milliseconds.

+> openmp execution took 10058 milliseconds.

-> openmp execution took 25103 milliseconds.
+> openmp execution (dynamic schedule) took 5505 milliseconds.

 > gcc -v
-> gcc version 4.9.2 (GCC)
+> gcc version 8.2.1 20180831 (GCC)

 Testing code can be found in project tree.